ganrad/openai-api-router/README.md

 3. Install PostgreSQL database server.

    > **NOTE**:
-   > If you do not intend to use *Semantic Caching* and/or *Prompt Persistence* features, you can safely skip this step and go to Step 4.
+   > If you do not intend to use *Semantic Caching*, *Conversational State Management* or *Prompt Persistence* features, you can safely skip this step and go to Step 4.

    Refer to the installation instructions [here](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-portal) to install *Azure Database for PostgreSQL*.
 Create a new database and give it a suitable name.
 Note down the database name, server user name and password.
 Save it in a secure location as we will need this info. in a subsequent step (below).